2003scape/rscsundae/doc/features.md

 ### Known engine bugs

-* Gate-type locs do not have collision detection handled
 * Can get stuck in combat.
 Probably due to lack of pathing check in player_init_combat.
 * Chatting between 110 and 204 clients is currently not possible.